-The Network for Information and Digital Access (NIDA) works to promote utilisation of information through library and information services.
+The Network for Information and Digital Access (NIDA) works to promote effective utilization of information and knowledge.

 NIDA partners with colleagues and organisations throughout the world to assist:

-- dissemination of information, especially of local content
+- dissemination of information, results and local content

 - assessment and evaluation of impact

-Our main focus is public access to information, especially through models embracing ICT4D (Information and Communication Technologies for Development) within a holistic approach.
+Our main focus is public access to information, communication and interaction with content within a holistic approach.

 Genetic Literacy Project (GLP)

 25.04.16: The Board of the GLP has issued a new Mission, Financial Transparency and Governorship statement.
 It confirms that the commitment of the GLP is to promote public awareness and constructive discussion of genetics, biotechnology, evolution and science literacy.
 Visit the GLP website.

 BMJ Global Health